murilolealvi/linux-challenge/day4/README.md

 ## Creating our own package manager

+### Introduction

 I will leverage this topic to learn how to create a package manager with [Slackjeff](https://slackjeff.com.br/) course!

 At the beginning, all packages installed should be compilled and its files distributed on */sbin* and other directories.
 To remove or update it, the user should keep track for all the files generated and exlude these one by one.
 The hardcore would create a script to automatically perform this all.

 At this age that the **package manager** was created, in 90s era.
 We can classify it in low level and high level.

+The low level tracks all libraries that will be installed and do all of it operations (create, update and delete) Examples:
+* dpkg
+* rpm
+* pkgtools

+In other hand, the high level will get the package from a mirror on the web, evaluate dependencies and forward to the low level.
+Examples:
+* apt
+* yum/dnf
+* pacman

 ### Simulation